 GET A LOCK ON ADVANCING YOUR CAREER OPPORTUNITIES IN CYBER SECURITY

 With cyber crimes on the rise and a shortage of professionals, cyber security is a field that offers great career opportunities.
-Now, qualified students have the opportunity to follow a career in the government for two years as a security professional, be part of a University program focused in this area, and pay no tuition through the Illinois Cyber Security Scholars Program (ICSSP).
-ICSSP is recruiting law students and qualified undergraduate and graduate students in computer science or computer engineering to participate in this two-year, hands-on program.
+Now, qualified students have the opportunity to follow a career in the government for two years as a security professional, be part of a University program focused in this area, pay no tuition, and receive a generous stipend through the Illinois Cyber Security Scholars Program (ICSSP).
+ICSSP is recruiting qualified College of Engineering, College of Law, and School of Information Science students who are planning on specializing in cybersecurity and privacy.

 TO BE ELIGIBLE TO APPLY, YOU MUST BE: